laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 [Human Genome Project](https://www.genome.gov/10001772).
 A big consortium began collaborative efforts in 1990 to sequence the entire human genome.
-They released their first draft in 2003, which cost $2.7 billion and 13 years of work by labs around the world.
+They released their final draft in 2003, which cost $2.7 billion and 13 years of work by labs around the world.
 In 2015, the cost of sequencing a genome was approximately $1000.
 This is testament to how far the technology has evolved.
 As shown below, the cost of DNA sequencing has been falling